-It is this inner gap that catches hold of us when the American Dream whispers softly in our ear, “You can be anything you want to”; when we watch the Hero’s Journey, told and retold in countless movies and television programmes; or when Hamlet speaks Shakespeare’s most famous line:
+It is this inner gap that catches hold of us when the American Dream whispers softly in our ear, “You can be anything you want to”; or when we watch the Hero’s Journey, told and retold in countless movies and television programmes; or when Hamlet speaks Shakespeare’s most famous line:

-All three of these external ‘patterns’ excite and tantalise us is because all three are echoes of our own inner will or drive to become.
+The reason all three of these external ‘patterns’ excite and tantalise us is because all three are echoes of our own inner Will to become.
 They resonate with our internal equivalent of a seed’s yearning to grow into a plant and a caterpillar’s drive to transform into a butterfly.
 They are a reflection of our inner urge to become that is part of what it means to be alive.

 We all know what a seed and caterpillar want to become, but what about a human being?
-If who we think we are is shaped by the century, country, and family we happen to have been born into, how can we look past these surface symptoms to find out who we really are?
+When who we think we are is shaped by the century, country, and family we happen to have been born into, how can we look past these surface symptoms to find out who we really are?

 Sigmund Freud taught us that: